-Improve the work experience provision so that an increasing number of students complete WEX.

-Year Actions Responsible Outcomes / Success Criteria Year One (2021-2022) Review current work experience programme in liaison with current SLT line manager Review the statistics of current work experience placements in both years 10 & 12 and evaluate the potential reasons Organise when work experience support lessons will be delivered within the CORE curriculum based on most appropriate time in the calendar.
-LWA / JCR LWA LWA in liaison with director of year Full picture of how current work experience works - with percentages of students who successfully found placements.
-CORE lessons to be scheduled at an appropriate time in the year prior to the commencement of work experience Year Two (2022-2023) Organise external visitors to deliver work experience session to year 10's - with a focus on how to independently gain work experience.
+Improve the work experience provision egic Objectiv so that an increa ks 1, 2, 3, 4, 5 sing number of students complete WEX.
+Year Actions Responsible Outcomes / Success Criteria Year One (2024-2025) Continue to build links with employers through networking and email marketing.
+Liaise with staff and parents to continue to build a network of employers • LWA A bank of employers who can offer support with our work experience programme.
+Year Two (2025-2026) Organise external visitors to deliver work experience session to year 10's - with a focus on how to independently gain work experience.
 Ensure that PT's are equipped with common answers to questions and that resources in these lessons are useful for students.
-Review success rate of work experience placements throughout the process Use social media and other platforms to engage parents in supporting students with the application process for work experience LWA to contact DWP LWA LWA with SLT line manager DWP to deliver session on how to find work experience - preparing students in advance Tutors and other teaching staff to be more prepared to manage work experience queries and support students with making applications Continuous monitoring of students who have secured work experience placements - ensuring that early intervention is possible.
-Year Three (2023-2024) Review previous years data based on current system of work experience Complete an evaluation of the overall effectiveness of the work experience system and liaise with SLT line manager to discuss any potential changes LWALWA with SLT line manager Discuss with SLT line manager about the current system/process of how work experience is organised and whether any changes are needed.
+Use social media and other platforms to engage parents in supporting students with the application process for work experience LWA to contact external providers LWA LWA with SLT line manager Students more prepared for work experience and able to communicate effectively with parents.
+Tutors and other teaching staff to be more prepared to manage work experience queries and support students with making applications Continuous monitoring of students who have secured work experience placements - ensuring that early intervention is possible.
+Year Three (2026-2027) Review previous years data based on current system of work experience Complete an evaluation of the overall effectiveness of the work experience system and liaise with SLT line manager to discuss any potential changes LWA LWA with SLT line manager Discuss with SLT line manager about the current system/process of how work experience is organised and whether any changes are needed.